Below is a journey to—and poetics inquiry of—the Audre Lorde Archive in Berlin.

 - Scope of Inquiry: A Prefigurative Politics and Poetic Vision for Expanding Racial Justice because “Poetry Is Not a Luxury”

 - Sharing of a Poetic Vision: Audre Lorde in Berlin: A Poet’s Way Towards Justice

 - Visual Details: Notes and observations on the journey in Berlin

 This experience would not have happened without the financial generosity of family, friends, and beloved community.
-I am forever grateful for each and every conversation that lead to deeper, clearer revisions of this poetics inquiry.
+I am grateful for each and every conversation that lead to deeper, clearer revisions of this poetics inquiry.

-This poetics inquiry explored Audre Lorde’s articulation of a prefigurative vision of racial justice during her time in Berlin (1984-1992) and her conscious examination of poetic practices.
-It was designed to be an open exploration of poetry, strategies of resistance, and identity.
+This poetics inquiry explored Audre Lorde’s articulation of a prefigurative vision of racial justice during her time in Berlin (1984-1992) and her conscious examination of poetics as political practice.
+It was designed to be an open exploration, an attempt to gather liberation strategies.

 This personal and poetic exploration of transformative racial justice, by way of studying Lorde’s awareness and commitment to imaginative organizing, is intended to live beyond my interpretations.
 The creative horizon is flexible and generative.